 A few months ago, I was invited to a casting call for a television commercial.
-The details were vague but I’m an attention whore so I said what the hell.
+The details were vague but I’m an attention seeker so I said what the hell.
 I was given an address which was some random warehouse in the middle of town.
+All I kept thinking about was why I had been asked to come here.
+It didn’t make sense to me.
+The only positive about it is that it was secure; I knew I would be safe.
+It was clear that the warehouse operatives had looked at something like this Industrial Door Company page to find the best commercial and industrial doors for their property.
+It really made the whole unit feel secure, and if I was being asked to come here for a television commercial, secrecy has never been so important.
 I told a few people what I was doing, mainly so that if these so called “casting people” ended up harvesting my organs, my loved ones would know which bathtub my iced-down body could be found.

 Upon arrival I met with the casting director and she told me then the commercial would be about grocery shopping.
 I thought, oh, good– that’s a relief, because let’s face it, my liver is shot.
 No one would really want to harvest any organ of mine if they knew me.
 They sat me in a chair, mic’d me up and turned on a camera.
 That’s where it all went wrong.
 They started by asking about my shopping habits.

 Director: How often do you shop for groceries?

 Me: Too damn often.
 My children are like locusts, and eating me out of house and home.
 I’m sick of it.
 They want to eat, like, three times a day sometimes!

 Director: Do you use coupons when you shop?

 Me: Nah, that’s a pain.
 Ain’t nobody got time for that.